 The most important thing to consider is space.
 You need to go someplace where the environment boosts the process of innovative thinking.
 New environment and different rhythms happen to have the potential to urge productivity as well as innovative thinking.

-While coming up with a space that leads to the interest in the meeting, it is also essential that you keep in the mind the needs of these meeting attendees.
-See that the room is fully stocked with the things attendees might need such as pens, notepads along with other office supplies to make sure that attendees do not lose their focus and concentration while they are looking for them.
+While coming up with a space that leads to interest in the meeting, it is also essential that you keep in the mind the needs of the meeting attendees.
+See that the room is fully stocked with the things attendees might need; such as pens, notepads, and other office supplies to make sure that attendees do not lose their focus and concentration while they are looking for them.

 You cannot lose focus connecting your laptop to the projector screen or other gadgets while discussing a very important topic.
-Nor your attendees would like to leave their seats and look for electrical outlets or cords for connecting to the screens.
-In order to ensure that your attendees remain attentive and productive throughout the meeting see that everything is prepared and ready ahead of time.
+Nor would your attendees like to leave their seats and look for electrical outlets or cords for connecting to the screens.
+In order to ensure that your attendees remain attentive and productive throughout the meeting, see to it that everything is prepared and ready ahead of time.
 You can also develop a partnership with the A/V team at your event venue to make sure that all of the technology-related queries are answered beforehand.

-Majority of the meeting attendees prefer to have snacks but it does not really matter whether you serve snacks or a rich meal.
-What you need to remember is to provide a different kind of food such as vegetarian or vegan to avoid the common allergens.
+The majority of meeting attendees prefer to have snacks, but it does not really matter whether you serve snacks or a whole meal.
+What you need to remember is to provide a different kind of food such as vegetarian or vegan to make sure there is something for everyone.
 It is best you avoid allergens like nuts and shellfish in food.
-Having both the vegan and vegetarian option makes everyone happy.

-Also, another thing to keep in mind is that the food contains high amounts of protein.
-Protein food provides energy and fuel to the attendees so that they remain alert and do not feel drowsy after having the meal.
+Also, another thing to keep in mind is that the food should contain high amounts of protein.
+Protein provides energy and fuel to the attendees so that they remain alert and do not feel drowsy after having the meal.